-Many organizations are promoting STEM diversity and inclusion through research on women and girls in STEM.
-SWE shares some of this external research here.
+Many organizations are promoting STEM diversity and inclusion through research on and programs for women and girls in STEM.
+SWE shares some of these external resources here.

 The ARC Network